-Half of participants in our sample self-identified as currently dieting; 91% reported at least somewhat trying to reduce consumption of unhealthy foods (M = 3.91, SD = .94 on a 5-point scale: 1 = not at all; 5 = very much); and 97% reported that unhealthy, but tasty, foods presented at least "a little bit" of a self-control conflict for them (M = 3.36, SD = 1.03 on a 5-point scale: 1 = not at all; 5 = very much).
+Half of participants in our sample self-identified as currently dieting; 91% reported at least somewhat trying to reduce consumption of unhealthy foods (M = 3.91, SD = .94 on a five-point scale: I=Not at all; 5=Very Much); and 97% reported that unhealthy, but tasty, foods presented at least "a little bit" of a self-control conflict for them (M = 3.36, SD = 1.03 on a five-point scale: I=Not at all; 5=Very Much).

-Materials
+Materials.
 The materials used in this study are shown in Table 2.
 We created four pairs of scenarios, each of which presented participants with the prospect of consuming a tasty but unhealthy food.
 In one scenario in each pair, consumption of the unhealthy food was permitted by the social norms of the situation and in the other consumption was strongly counternormative.

 A pilot study conducted before Study 4 verified the normativity manipulation.
-In each scenario pair, pilot participants (N = 50)

-perceived consumption of the food to be more rude, less normal, and more inappropriate in the counternormative version than in the normative version (ps for each scenario < .001; ds range from 1.26 to 2.67).
-Similarly, participants estimated that a smaller percentage of other people would consume the food in the counternormative version of each scenario (ps for each scenario < .001; ds range from 1.43 to 2.14).
+In each scenario pair, pilot participants (N=50) perceived consumption of the food to be more rude, less normal, and more inappropriate in the counternormative version than in the normative version (ps for each scenario <.001; ps range from 1.26 to 2.67).
+Similarly, participants estimated that a smaller percentage of other people would consume the food in the counternormative version of each scenario (ps for each scenario <.001; ps range from 1.43 to 2.14).

+Procedure.
 Participants were presented with either the normative or the counternormative version of each of the four scenarios shown in Table 2.
 Each participant responded to two scenarios in which food consumption was normative and two in which consumption was counternormative.
 Which version of each scenario participants saw was fully counterbalanced across participants and the order of presentation was randomized.